milt7oner/info-teacher/src/content/grades/quinto-b.md

 ---
-title: "Coding Club"
+title: "Fifth B"
 teacher:
-  name: "Diego Alzate Cruz"
+  name: "Nadia Dorado"
-  subject: "STEM Teacher"
+  subject: "Fifth B"
-  photo: "/teachers/diego.jpg"
+  photo: "/teachers/"
-  age: 28
+  age: 29
-  birthday: "1997-04-16"
+  birthday: "May 25,1996"
-  address: "diegoalzate@cca.edu.co"
+  address: "nadiadorado@cca.edu.co"
-  schedule: "/teachers/fifth-sh-a.jpg"
+  schedule: "/teachers/fifth-sh-b.jpg"
   favorites:
-    color: "Green"
+    color: "Green and purple"
-    food: "Hamburguesa"
+    food: "Ramen"
-    pet: "Cat"
+    pet: "Cats/ humming bird"
-    music: "Worship"
+    music: "Jazz and classical music"
-    movie: "Anime"
+    movie: "Fantastic Planet"
-    season: "Summer"
+    season: "Spring"
-    place: "Church"
+    place: "Forest eco systems"
-    sports: "Football"
+    sports: "Cycling/ Swimming"
-    subject: "Quantum Computation"
+    subject: "Ecology"
 ---

-Welcome to **Coding Club**!
+Welcome to **Fifth B**!
-I'm excited to be your instructor this year.
-As a Telematics Engineer with a passion for technology and education, I believe coding is one of the most powerful tools we can learn to shape the future.

-Whether you're just starting out or already experimenting with code, this club is designed to spark your creativity and help you grow.

-Outside of the classroom, I enjoy sports, traveling, and diving into video games — especially the ones that challenge your logic and strategy.

-I love seeing how tech connects with everyday life, and I hope to share that enthusiasm with you.
-Together, we'll explore programming languages like Python and JavaScript, build cool projects, and learn how to think like real developers.
+Dear Students and Families,  Welcome to 5th grade!
+I am so excited to begin this school year with you.
+This year will be full of learning, growth, and wonderful experiences, and I can’t wait to share the journey with each of you.
+One of my biggest dreams for this school year is to create a classroom where everyone feels safe, valued, and motivated to do their best.
+My goal is not only to help students improve their English and academic skills, but also to guide them in becoming curious learners, kind friends, and confident young people.
+I believe that learning should be fun, interactive, and connected to the world around us in social and environmental endeavors.
+A little about me: I have a deep love for nature, forests, and conservation.
+I believe that caring for the environment is one of the most important things we can do, and I enjoy sharing this passion with my students through stories, class discussions, and creative projects that connect our learning to the world around us.
+Outside of school, I love spending time outdoors, reading, listening to music, and discovering new ways to live in harmony with nature.